 - Listed in Super Lawyers in Business Litigation, Bankruptcy (Since 2007)

-- The Best Lawyers in America® in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, Bet-the-Company Litigation, and Commercial Litigation (Since 2003)
+- Listed in The Best Lawyers in America® in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, Bet-the-Company Litigation, and Commercial Litigation (Since 2003)

-- New Orleans CityBusiness Leader in Law (2011)
+- Named a New Orleans CityBusiness Leader in Law (2011)

-- National Law Journal Louisiana's Top Ten Litigators
+- Named to the National Law Journal's Top Ten Louisiana Litigators

 - U.S. District Courts for the Eastern, Middle, and Western Districts of Louisiana